Kathy Griffin: Trump is 'trying to ruin my life' after photo scandal

 (CNN)Kathy Griffin is fighting back against the abuse and "death threats" she has received in light of controversial images released earlier this week that showed the comedian holding up a bloody head resembling that of President Donald Trump.

-In a news conference on Friday, a "super nervous" Griffin accused Trump and his family of personally targeting her.
+In a news conference on Friday, a Griffin's attorney Lisa Bloom accused Trump and his family of "using their power to target her."

-"I make mistakes, if you don't stand up you get run over.
+"If you don't stand up, you get run over," Griffin said.
 What's happening to me has never happened in this great country.
-A sitting president of the U.S. ... is personally trying to ruin my life forever," she said.
+A sitting president of the U.S. ... is personally trying to ruin my life forever."

-Griffin's attorney Lisa Bloom said the comedian was contacted by the U.S. Secret Service and said she has retained a criminal lawyer.
+Bloom said the comedian was contacted by the U.S. Secret Service and said she has retained a criminal lawyer.

+"As a result of the first family bullying her, she has been vilified, getting death threats, fired from multiple jobs and had multiple events canceled," Bloom said.

-Bloom is a victim's rights attorney who is best known for representing high profile clients, including former Fox contributor Wendy Walsh, who sued host Bill O'Reilly for sexual harassment.
+Bloom is a victim's rights attorney who is best known for representing high profile clients, including former Fox contributor Wendy Walsh, who accused host Bill O'Reilly for sexual harassment.

 On Tuesday, photos were released of Griffin that showed the comedian holding up a bloody head resembling Trump.
 They quickly drew backlash on social media.